 Subject: Request for approval to attend NAA Cultivate

-I am hoping to attend NAA Cultivate this September 26-27 in Austin, Texas.
+I am hoping to attend NAA Cultivate this September 26-27 in Austin.

-Cultivate is the only event in the multifamily/rental housing industry that brings senior-level leaders together for open discussions and cooperative problem-solving on issues we are currently facing.
+Cultivate is the only event in the multifamily industry that brings senior-level leaders together for open discussions and cooperative problem-solving on issues we are currently facing.
 It is fairly new – this is its second year – and last year’s inaugural event received excellent reviews from attendees.
 Some called it the best conference they had ever attended.

 I am interested in attending for a few reasons: